slowernews/wisdom-tldr/chapters/chapter_2_groups.md

 > *'Never put too much trust in friends, learn how to use enemies.' -- Robert Greene (2nd law of power)*

 <!--
+Remember that sometimes people wind up in our lives not because we judged them as high-quality individuals, but because of circumstance and nothing more.

 “Undisturbed calmness of mind is attained by cultivating friendliness toward the happy, compassion for the unhappy, delight in the virtuous, and indifference toward the wicked.” -- Patanjali

 4. Surround Yourself with People Who are Smarter than You